PhiLhoSoft/Processing/libraries/P8gGraphicsSVG/README.txt

 So I created a new library, modeled after the PGraphicsPDF one, allowing more options, correctly handling images, and working with Processing 1.5.1 and 2.0a (and hopefully later versions!).
-Like PGraphicsPDF, they rely on a library (iText for PDF, Batik for SVG) that reuse the Java2D API, allowing to write vector files from regular Java programs with little changes.
+Like PGraphicsPDF, they rely on a library (iText for PDF, Batik for SVG) that reuses the Java2D API, allowing to write vector files from regular Java programs with little changes.
 This leads to a simple and short implementation, allowing lot of flexibility.

+Why the P8gGraphicsSVG name?
+I initially named it PGraphicsSVG, for consistency with PGraphicsPDF and others, thinking that someday it might be the base for an official PGraphics for Processing.
+But Ben Fry wasn't pleased with the P prefix hijack, as it "pollutes" the namespace.
+He also asked the .processing. part in the package name to be changed, even though it is more harmless (no confusion possible).
+Understanding the need for respecting the rules set for library writing, I chose the P8g prefix.
+I dislike the P5 prefix, derived from the PROCE55ING naming that was used in the past to avoid confusion with the more generic 'processing' name, too common in the computing world.
+I don't like either the Pro prefix, legit but sounding a bit pretentious as one can confuse with 'Professional', and I don't see my library as a professional one... :-) So I used the same trick than in i18n and l10n (internationalization and localization), ie. replacing the letters between the first and last letter by their number of occurrences.
+There are 8 letters in 'rocessin', so that's P8g...